xebialabs/xebialabs.github.com/faq/index.markdown

 See the [logback site](http://logback.qos.ch/) for more information.

+### How do I configure Deployit to use specific file encoding? ###

+Deployit uses file.encoding system property.
+To change file encoding other than system default set the following system property when starting the Deployit server:

+	For Oracle JDK:
+	-Dfile.encoding=<FileEncodingType>
+	e.g: -Dfile.encoding=UTF-8

+	For IBM JDK:
+	-Dclient.encoding.override=<FileEncodingType>
+	e.g: -Dclient.encoding.override=UTF-8

 ## Middleware Server Configuration - Windows ##

 ### Do I always need a CIFS connection to my Windows middleware hosts? ###